Coin Myths, Trivia & FactsHobbies & Crafts

 ~ Source

-Numismatically speaking, applying any cleaner, acid, or chemical to a coin effectively damages it in the eyes of virtually any numismatist — effectively lowering its value.
+Numismatically speaking, applying any cleaner, acid, or chemical to a coin damages it in the eyes of virtually every numismatist — effectively lowering its value.

 Applying acid to a dateless Buffalo nickel should be done only for the entertainment of seeing what date used to be on the coin.

-That said, on occasion, using acid on a dateless Buffalo nickel can reveal a scarce — even rare — date!
+That said, using acid on a dateless Buffalo nickel can sometimes reveal a scarce date, or even rare date for this particular coin.

-In such a circumstance, using acid on a dateless Buffalo nickel can actually be beneficial and possibly can increase the value of a formerly dateless Buffalo nickel.
+In such a circumstance, using acid on a five cents Buffalo no-date nickel can actually be beneficial and could possibly increase the value of a formerly dateless Buffalo nickel.

-Still… in most cases, using acid on a Buffalo nickel (or any coin) poses a risk to your health and effectively ruins the coin in the eyes of coin collectors.
+Still… in most cases, using acid on an Indian Head nickel (or any coin) poses a risk to your health and effectively ruins the coin in the eyes of coin collectors.